Not sure what career to choose? Contact us

 If it is about a person, but not about an alleged serious breach of policy or procedure, then we'll try to find a solution which will meet the needs of all parties (ie negotiation procedure).

 If it is about a person, and it is about an alleged serious breach of policy or procedure, then we will investigate (ie investigation procedure).

 More information about our consumer protection and complaint handling procedures

 The way we handle complaints is outlined in Complaints Handling Guidelines.

 Information is also available in the Smart and Skilled Consumer Protection Strategy, which is administered by State Training Services.

-If you are not satisfied with the outcome of your complaint may wish to talk to North Coast TAFE’s Consumer Protection Officer, who will review the situation for you.
+If you are not satisfied with the outcome of your complaint may wish to talk to TAFE NSW’s Consumer Protection Officer, who will review the situation for you.